NepharaLabs/Nephara_App/docs/deployment/vercel.md

 # Platform Infrastructure

-NECRORA is a professionally managed, cloud-hosted platform.
+NEPHARA is a professionally managed, cloud-hosted platform.
 This page provides information about our infrastructure and deployment architecture for informational purposes.

 ## Cloud Infrastructure

-NECRORA operates on enterprise-grade cloud infrastructure designed for:
+NEPHARA operates on enterprise-grade cloud infrastructure designed for:

 ### High Availability